-With more than three million cases in the U.S. per year, food poisoning is an affliction almost everyone will encounter at one point or another in their lives.
+With more than 48 million cases in the U.S. per year, food poisoning is an affliction almost everyone will encounter at one point or another in their lives.
 Whether it’s caused by improper handling of food, kitchen contamination, drinking contaminated milk or something else, it’s no fun.
-And while most people choose to self treat their food poisoning symptoms, there’s no need to brave it alone!
+And while most people choose to self-treat their food poisoning symptoms, there’s no need to brave it alone!

 What Is Food Poisoning?

 Food poisoning happens anytime you are affected by a contaminant in your food or drink.
 These can be bacteria, viruses, parasites, or toxins.
 The most common culprits are Salmonella, Toxoplasma, Listeria, Norovirus, and Campylobacter.
 Because the designation has more to do with how a disease or condition is transmitted than what the condition or disease actually is, there are a wide variety of symptoms and treatments associated with food poisoning.
 Common symptoms include:

 All of these can lead to dehydration, especially when they all gang up on you at once.
 It’s especially important to stay well hydrated while you remain sick, and for a lengthy sickness, you’ll want to monitor your electrolytes too.
 Additional complications can cause long-term effects including:

 - Kidney failure caused by hemolytic-uremic syndrome (HUS), usually related to E. coli contamination, and most commonly seen in children.